Farrokh Khan: Later career

 In December 1858, Farrokh Khan was appointed as the Minister in Presence (chamberlain), holder of the personal seal of the shah, and the leader of the Imperial servants.
 With the belief that advancement was imperative for Iran, Farrokh Khan convinced Naser al-Din Shah to send 42 students to Europe receive instruction in science and technology under the supervision of prominent Persophile Aleksander Chodźko.

 In April 1859, Farrokh Khan was appointed as the minister of interior and given the title of given the title of Amin ol-Dowleh.
 Farrokh Khan gave Naser al-Din Shah a pamphlet titled "Suggested Reforms for the Improvement of the Administration and the Army and for the Establishment of a Parliament and a Cabinet" that was authored under his own name, though it was likely written by Mirza Malkam Khan.
 Farrokh Khan was also given the task of mentoring for Naser al-Din Shah's eldest son Mass'oud Mirza Zell-e Soltan.
 In the same year, Farrokh Khan became part of the council of state.
 He was considered "the most influential man" by Sir Henry Rawlinson, who was the British ambassador in Tehran from 1859 to 1860.
 He was also described as "a very clever statesman" by the French ambassador Arthur de Gobineau.

 With the new British minister Charles Alison and the legation secretary Edward Eastwick, Farrokh Khan conducted important negotiations about Bahrain.
 Although Naser al-Din Shah initially considered Farrokh Khan for the position of premier in 1866, he ultimately appointed Mirza Mohammad Khan Sepahsalar.
 In May 1866, Farrokh Khan was once again given the position of Minister in Presence as well as the governorship of Isfahan, Fars, central Iran, and head of the customs department.
 In the early spring of 1867, he was appointed as the minister of the court.

 In Tehran, Kashan, and other places, Farrokh Khan constructed numerous caravanserai, bazaars, homes, and mosques.
-His Aminoddole Carvansarai in Kashan is described by the Iranian historian F. Gaffary as "a splendid example of Persian architecture."
+His Amin od-Dowleh Caravansarai in Kashan is described by the Iranian historian F. Gaffary as "a splendid example of Persian architecture."
 Farrokh Khan died from a heart attack on 5 May 1871, and was buried in the Fatima Masumeh Shrine in Qom.
 He was survived by three sons.
-Two of them—Mohammad-Ebrahim Khan Ghaffari and Mehdi Ghaffari Qa'em-Maqam—became distinguished figures.
+Two of them—Mohammad-Ebrahim Khan Ghaffari and Mehdi Khan Qa'em-Maqam—became distinguished figures.